gregorylearns/linux-adventure/README.md

 # Linux-adventure

-After getting approved for my undergrad thesis, I went and used Xubuntu 18.04 full time; making it my daily driver.
+After getting approved for my undergrad thesis, I had no need for my windows setup.
+So, I went and used Xubuntu 18.04 full time; making it my daily driver.

 Along the way I went and did customizations, fixes, and overall enhancement to the OS that probably no clean install could be like this.

-Im making this retroactively seeing what improvements im making so that I can also replicate it if i ever decide to migrate to another distro or upgrade.(Im thinking of moving to linux mint cinnamon)
+I'm making this retroactively seeing what improvements im making so that I can also replicate it if i ever decide to migrate to another distro or upgrade.